Towards Plausible Graph Anonymization: Enhancing Graph Anonymization

-\textbf{Fake edge detection.} After obtaining $\Graph_{\fix}$, we perform the same process as described in Section~\ref{sec:proxi} to compute the plausibility of all edges in $\Graph_{\fix}$.
+\mypara{Fake Edge Detection} After obtaining $\Graph_{\fix}$, we perform the same process as in \autoref{sec:proxi} to compute the plausibility of all edges in $\Graph_{\fix}$.
 Then, we calculate the AUC values when using plausibility to differentiate between fake and original edges in $\Graph_{\fix}$.
-The results for both enhanced anonymization mechanisms are presented in Table~\ref{table:iauc}.
+The results are presented in \autoref{table:iauc}.

-First of all, the AUC values drop in all cases compared to the results in Table~\ref{table:auc}.
-Especially for the $k$-DA-anonymized Facebook1 dataset ($k=50$), AUC drops by 35\%, to 0.63.
-This can be also observed from the histograms in Figure~\ref{fig:facebook_ikDa_dist_hist}: by plausibility, fake edges are hidden quite well among the original edges.
-On the other hand, the performance drops for SalaDP-anonymized datasets are smaller, but still quite significant.
-Moreover, given that the plausibility histograms (Figure~\ref{fig:facebook_isdp_dist_hist}) show that the two Gaussian distributions of $\Graph_{\fix}$ largely overlap, the Gaussian mixture model approach described in Section~\ref{sec:recov} will not help much with fake edge detection.\footnote{Note that the corresponding histograms for Enron and SalaDP datasets are depicted in the appendix.} Our experiments with the GMM approach only achieved around 27\% precision for SalaDP ($\epsilon=100$) with Facebook1, which represents a decrease of almost 50\% for around the same recall.
-When applying our enhanced $k$-DA mechanism on the Facebook2 dataset, the experimental results drops, but less than for Facebook1.
-This may be due to the dataset's small size (4,039 users) and the large $k$ value, which leads to a large number of fake edges compared to the original number.
+First of all, the AUC values drop in all cases compared to the results in \autoref{fig:auc}.
+Especially for the $k$-DA-anonymized NO dataset ($k=50$), AUC drops by 35\% to 0.628.
+This can be also observed from the histograms in \autoref{fig:facebook_ikDa_100_dist_hist} and \autoref{fig:facebook_rest_enhanced_dist_hist}: By plausibility, fake edges are hidden quite well among the original edges (compared to \autoref{fig:facebook_kDa_100_dist_hist} and \autoref{fig:facebook_rest_dist_hist}).
+When applying our enhanced $k$-DA mechanism on SNAP, the AUC values drop, but less than for NO. This may be due to the dataset's small size (4,039 users) and the large $k$ value, which leads to a large number of fake edges.
+On the other hand, the performance decrease for SalaDP-anonymized datasets is smaller, but still significant.

+Moreover, we discover from \autoref{fig:facebook_ikDa_100_dist_hist} and \autoref{fig:facebook_rest_enhanced_dist_hist} that the two Gaussian distributions of $\Graph_{\fix}$ for $k$-DA and SalaDP largely overlap (see \autoref{fig:facebook_kDa_100_dist_hist} and \autoref{fig:facebook_rest_dist_hist} for comparison).
+This indicates that the Gaussian mixture model approach described in \autoref{sec:evalua} cannot perform effective fake edge detection.
+For instance, our experiments with the GMM approach only achieve around 0.37 F1 score for SalaDP ($\epsilon=100$) on the NO dataset, which represents a 50\% performance drop (see~\autoref{table:if1}).

 It is worth noting that all the edges added by our enhanced anonymization mechanisms still have relatively smaller plausibility than the original edges.
-Given that our weighted sampling follows the original plausibility distribution in $\Graph$, this implies that not many potential fake edges are normal with respect to plausibility.
-In consequence, it is rather hard to make fake edges totally indistinguishable from original edges.
+Given that our weighted sampling follows the original edges' plausibility distribution in $\Graph$, this implies that not many potential fake edges are normal with respect to plausibility.
+We conclude that it is non-trivial to create fake edges totally indistinguishable from original edges.